Outraging public decency

 Outraging public decency is a common law offence in England and Wales, Hong Kong and the Australian states of New South Wales and Victoria.

 It is punishable by unlimited imprisonment and/or an unlimited fine.
-But in Hong Kong, the one who committed the offence can only be imprisoned for 7 years at maximum.
+But in Hong Kong, as a common law offence, offenders can only be imprisoned for 7 years at maximum.

 History

 The first recorded case of the offence was Sir Charles Sedley’s Case or namely Sedley's Case (1663) 1 Keb.
 620, 83 ER 1146; (1663) 1 Sid.
 168, 82 ER 1036.
 Sir Charles Sedley was prosecuted for urinating on a crowd from the balcony of Oxford Kate's tavern in Covent Garden.
 Samuel Pepys' diary recorded Sedley's acts in detail:

 Sir Charles Sydly ... [came] in open day into the Balcone and showed his nakedness, ... and abusing of scripture and as it were from thence preaching a mountebank sermon from the pulpit, saying that there he had to sell such a powder as should make all the [women] in town run after him, 1000 people standing underneath to see and hear him.

 And that being done he took a glass of wine … and then drank it off, and then took another and drank the King’s health.